Current Blanc Pain Fifty Fathoms in Gold

 After Market Modifications - Fifty Five Fathoms

-To round off this review, I thought it would be worthwhile to talk about actually Seiko Fifty Five Fathoms you can get right now.
+To round off this review, I thought it would be worthwhile to talk about the Seiko Fifty Five Fathoms you can get right now.
 (Unless you like the Steeldive homages, which are also worth checking out).

 They are not easy to come by because you have to either buy the mods yourself (bezel, face & hands normally) and fit them, or grab one from a reputable dealer or online retailer.